SRT Climb Systems

 No loose parts

-Can be used with a 200kg Load with added friction in rescue scenario
+Can be used with a 200kg Load with added friction in a rescue scenario

 Cons